 Safety Tips

-Mandolines are sharp — I’ve learned to respect the blade:
+Without a doubt, mandolines are sharp, so I’ve learned to respect the blade:

 - Always Use the Guard: Never slice by hand.

-- Slow and Steady: Don’t rush; slipping can lead to serious cuts.
+- Slow and Steady: Most importantly, don’t rush because slipping can lead to serious cuts.

 - Cut Resistant Gloves: Optional, but they add extra protection.